pssst/pssst/README.md

 header to decide which format and encoding is returned.
 Server errors will always be returned in plain text.
 Please be aware:

 > All messages will be stored protocol agnostic.
+You can add more fields to
+> the messages body.
+The only field required by the server is the sender.

-All clients are requested to send an unique `user-agent` header.
+Client implementations are requested to send an unique `user-agent` header.

 ### Keys

-All RSA keys have a key size of 4096 bits.
+All RSA keys use a key size of 4096 bits.
+All AES keys use a key size of 256 bits.

 ### Encryption

-Encryption of the message data is done as follows:
+Encryption of the message data is done in the following steps:

 1. Generate cyptographically secure `48` random bytes as message code.
 2. Encrypt the data with `AES 256` (`CFB`) using the first `32` bytes from